dmi3y/astra/README.md

 ## Mission

-Push the boundaries of what can be done with plain css/html and bit of vanilla javascript.
+Pushing the boundaries of what can be done with plain CSS/HTML and a bit of vanilla javascript.

 Live long and prosper :rocket: